fhoedemakers/pico-smsplus/README.md

 - [Adafruit Feather RP2040 with DVI Output](https://www.adafruit.com/product/5710) and [FeatherWing - RTC + SD](https://www.adafruit.com/product/2922).
 - [Waveshare RP2040-PiZero Development Board](https://www.waveshare.com/rp2040-pizero.htm)

+> For more detailed instructions and specific configurations, see the [Pico-InfonesPlus sister project](https://github.com/fhoedemakers/pico-infonesPlus).
+(For using a breadboard with components or how to use an Original NES or WII-classic controller.)

 ## Video
 Click on image below to see a demo video.